North Superior Avenue and Washington Street Tomah, WI 54660

 Local Community Links:

-The Tomah station is a wooden structure built by the Chicago, Milwaukee and St. Paul Railroad (Milwaukee Road) in the early 1900s and is very typical of the depot design of that period.
-This station building is closed to passengers; passengers use a small shelter on the platform.
+The Tomah station is a wooden structure built by the Chicago, Milwaukee and St. Paul Railroad (Milwaukee Road) in the early 1900s and is very typical of depot design of that period.
+In 2011, depot-owner Canadian Pacific Railway installed a new roof and also painted the building; the next year, a paved, ADA-compliant parking lot was added for passengers.

-There is a large Amish population nearby who frequently ride Amtrak.
-It is not uncommon to see a horse and buggy parked outside this station.
+There is a large Amish population around Tomah; therefore, it is not uncommon to see a horse and buggy parked outside the depot waiting for the arrival of the Empire Builder.